mobarski/ai-bricks-v3/README.md

 This project is similar in scope to [AISuite](https://github.com/andrewyng/aisuite), but with the following differences:
-- streamlined API (still similar to OpenAI's)
+- streamlined API + drop-in replacement for OpenAI API
-- configuration driven (yaml)
+- configuration driven (yaml + string.Template)
 - stronger support for local models (tabbyAPI, KoboldCpp, ...)
 - minimal dependencies (requests, pyyaml)